About electrons and position in Triplet Production: some remarks: Introduction

-In this work we have shown that for medium and lower energies, the contribution of the other diagrams, in particular the inclusion of the exchange of the Borsellino diagrams overestimate the total cross section making it necessary to take into account all the diagrams.
-Also, the probability that the created electron could acquire energy lower than the recoil electron can be significant in the medium and lower regime, and the inclusion of the exchange diagrams change the roll of these particles.
+In this work we have shown that for medium and lower energies, the contribution of the other diagrams, in particular the inclusion of the exchange of the Borsellino diagrams overestimate the total cross section making it necessary to take into account all the diagrams (this was also quote by Haug \cite{Haug_e+}).
+Also, the probability that the created electron could acquire energy lower than the recoil electron can be significant in the medium and lower regime, and the inclusion of the exchange diagrams change the role of these particles.
 This is important since in an experiment it is not possible to distinguish between the pair electron and the recoil electron.
 Our proposal is to calculate the energy distribution in a situation more similar to the experimental setup, that is, to calculate the energy distribution of the lower energetic electron and the energy distribution of the higher energetic electron without taking into account the origin of the electrons.

-In section 2, we have given a brief discussion about how we have calculated the cross section from the Feynman diagrams, which variables we have chosen to integrate analytically and which ones, in numerical form, and how to find the limits that the cinematic has imposed on the variables of interest.
+In section 2, we have given a brief discussion about how we have calculated the cross section from the Feynman diagrams, which variables we have chosen to integrate analytically and which ones, in numerical form, and how to find the limits that the kinematics has imposed on the variables of interest.
 The most important diagrams are the Borsellino one and the respective exchange where the labels of the electrons are inverted.
-We concentrate on the calculations based on these diagrams.
+We concentrate on the calculations based on these diagrams for explanation.

 The section 3 shows the energy distribution given by the different terms of the scattering matrix.
-Also, we have shown their overlapping.
-We have also tried to show where only the use of the Borsellino diagrams is a good approximation analyzing this overlapping of the distribution that quantifies, in some sense, the probability the roll is exchanged between the electrons.
+We have also tried to show where only the use of the Borsellino diagrams is a good approximation analyzing this overlapping of the distribution that quantifies, in some sense, the probability the role is exchanged between the electrons.
 In section 3a, we have calculated the energy distribution obtained for the lower energetic electron and for the higher energetic electron in 3b.
-We have also shown the contribution for many terms of the scattering matrix.
+We have also shown the contribution for many terms of the scattering matrix and compared the sum with the closed formula obtained by Haug \cite{Haug_e-}.

+Angular distribution is very important for determining polarization.
+This is discussed in section 4 for high-energy gamma rays (only Borsellino diagrams were used).
+It starts from the triple differential cross section and analyzes the distribution of the polar (section 4) and azimuthal angle (section 5) for the different particles and in different regimes of their momenta.